-If you're thinking about adoption come along to one of our information evenings to find out all you need to know.
+If you're thinking about adoption come along to one of our adoption information evenings to find out all you need to know.

 - Adoption is the legal process of finding new families for children whose birth parents can no longer care for them.